MatthieuDartiailh/bytecode/doc/peephole.rst

 Peephole Optimizer
 ******************

-Peephole optimizer based on the peephole optimizer of CPython 3.6 written in C.
+Peephole optimizer: optimize Python code objects.
 It is implemented with the :class:`BytecodeBlocks` class.

+It is based on the peephole optimizer of CPython 3.6 which is written in C.

 API